louis-jliu/louis-jliu.github.io/index.md

 I am currently a first-year Ph.D. student in the Physiology, Biophysics and Systems Biology Program at Weill Cornell Graduate School of Medical Sciences, and conducting research at Memorial Sloan Kettering Cancer Center.
 My current research interests lie in machine learning algorithmic development and computational analysis of high-throughput data, particularly with applications to immuno-oncology research.

-Prior to Cornell, I worked as a Senior Associate Scientist in industry focusing on molecular data analysis for therapeutic discoveries and translational studies.
+Prior to Cornell, I worked as a Senior Associate Scientist in a biotechnology company focusing on molecular data analysis for therapeutic discoveries and translational studies.
 I received my master's degree in Biomedical Engineering from Johns Hopkins University emphasizing on bioinformatics research under [Prof. Carlo Colantuoni](https://www.hopkinsmedicine.org/profiles/details/carlo-colantuoni) and [Prof. Brian Caffo](https://sites.google.com/view/bcaffo/home).
 I received dual bachelor's degrees in Bioengineering from University of Missouri and East China University of Science and Technology.

 ## Research Interests

-- **Computational Biology:** molecular profiling, translational data science
+- **Computational Biology:** molecular profiling, clinical data science
 - **Machine Learning:** bayesian inference, regression models, knowledge graph

 <!---## Updates